ggerganov/llama.cpp/docs/build.md

 SYCL is a higher-level programming model to improve programming productivity on various hardware accelerators.

-llama.cpp based on SYCL is used to **support Intel GPU** (Data Center Max series, Flex series, Arc series, Built-in GPU and iGPU).
+jarvis.cpp based on SYCL is used to **support Intel GPU** (Data Center Max series, Flex series, Arc series, Built-in GPU and iGPU).

-For detailed info, please refer to [llama.cpp for SYCL](./backend/SYCL.md).
+For detailed info, please refer to [jarvis.cpp for SYCL](./backend/SYCL.md).

 ### Intel oneMKL

 Building through oneAPI compilers will make avx_vnni instruction set available for intel processors that do not support avx512 and avx512_vnni.
 Please note that this build config **does not support Intel GPU**.
-For Intel GPU support, please refer to [llama.cpp for SYCL](./backend/SYCL.md).
+For Intel GPU support, please refer to [jarvis.cpp for SYCL](./backend/SYCL.md).

 - Using manual oneAPI installation:
   By default, `GGML_BLAS_VENDOR` is set to `Generic`, so if you already sourced intel environment script and assign `-DGGML_BLAS=ON` in cmake, the mkl version of Blas will automatically been selected.
 Otherwise please install oneAPI and follow the below steps: